 You can join the river at Savanna or a little further down at Clinton depending on the route you take.

-The route then follows the river north - you can cross in and out of Ohio and then Minnesota from Illinois and Wisconsin as the river continues to be the state border along the length of this drive.
+The route then follows the river north - you can cross in and out of Iowa and then Minnesota from Illinois and Wisconsin as the river continues to be the state border along the length of this drive.